Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

-The perceptual realism of each model is defined as the number of viewport sequences labeled as real divided by the total number of sequences corresponding to that model.
-As shown in Fig.~\ref{fig:reality_comparison}, the perceptual realism of scanpaths by our model is very close to the ground-truth scanpaths, and is much better than scanpaths by the competing methods on both datasets.
-This is due primarily to the accurate probabilistic modeling of the uncertainty and diversity of scanpaths and the PID controller-based sampler that takes into account Newton’s laws of motion during sampling.
-It is also interesting to note that TRACK (CB-sal) ranks third in the psychophysical experiment, which is consistent with the results in Fig.~\ref{fig:visual_metric_cvpr} (d) and Fig.~\ref{fig:visual_metric_vrw} (d).
-This indicates the TC metric family is more in line with human visual perception.
+A model's perceptual realism is the proportion of its viewport sequences labeled ``real.''
+As shown in Fig.~\ref{fig:reality_comparison}, the perceptual realism of scanpaths by our model is very close to the ground-truths, and is much better than those by the competing methods on both datasets.
+This is due primarily to the accurate probabilistic modeling of the uncertainty and diversity of scanpaths and the PID controller-based sampler that takes into account Newton’s laws of motion.
+It is also interesting to note that TRACK (CB-sal) ranks third, which is consistent with the results in Fig.~\ref{fig:visual_metric_cvpr}(d) and Fig.~\ref{fig:visual_metric_vrw}(d), indicating the more perceptual relevance of the TC metric family.

-From a qualitative perspective, we find that the deterministic saliency-based methods are easier to swing between two objects when there are multiple salient objects in the scene.
-Meanwhile, Xu18 exhibits a tendency to remain fixated on one position.
-This phenomenon may be attributed to the original model design for short-term scanpath prediction.
-As delineated in~\cite{rondon2022track}, the past scanpath suffices to serve as the historical context for short-term prediction.
-Consequently, it is likely that when the initial viewpoints are situated on some objects, it is easy for Xu18 to get trapped in such bad ``local optima.''
-On the contrary, our method does not suffer from any of the above problems.